-- Require securitizers of mortgage-backed and other asset-backed securities to retain credit risk in such securities.
-The federal banking agencies must jointly prescribe these regulations by April 17, 2011. - Create new disclosure obligations, including new requirements relating to pre-sale disclosures and disclosures relating to short sales.
+Require securitizers of mortgage-backed and other asset-backed securities to retain credit risk in such

+- Create new disclosure obligations, including new requirements relating to pre-sale disclosures and disclosures relating to short sales.
 Broker-dealers and investment advisors could also face new rules designed to address gaps or overlaps in regulations that apply to their relationships with retail customers.
 Such regulations could include a new "best interests" fiduciary standard.
-Rules that address relationships with retail customers would be proposed after an SEC study and report to Congress, due in January 2011. - Substantially rewrite regulations that apply to credit rating agencies, also known as nationally registered statistical rating organizations (NRSROs), enhancing public disclosure of their procedures and methodologies.
+Rules that address relationships with retail customers with retail customers such regulations would be proposed after an SEC study and report to Congress, due in January 2011. - Substantially rewrite regulations that apply to credit-rating agencies, also known as nationally registered statistical rating organizations (NRSROs), enhancing public disclosure of their procedures and methodologies.
 The SEC would even be authorized, after a study, to establish a system for the assignment of NRSROs to perform initial credit ratings of asset-backed securities such that issuers, sponsors, or underwriters would not be able to select the rating agency.
 The majority of the rulemakings relating to NRSROs would be required by July 21, 2011.